the1derer/algorithms-java/collection_framework/priorityqueues/PriorityQueue.md

 ### Polling

-* Removing element with lowest priority or root node.
+* Removing element with highest priority or root node.
 * For Max-heap this will be largest element and in Min-heap this will be smallest element.
 We do this by swapping with the last element and then **bubbling down**
 Time: **O(log(n))**